China reports almost all new infections outside Wuhan originated abroad | MarketScreener

 The central province of Hubei, the epicentre of the outbreak, reported 28 new deaths.
 In the provincial capital of Wuhan, 21 people died.

-(Reporting by Gabriel Crossley and Lusha Zhang; Editing by Sandra Maler & Shri Navaratnam)
+(Reporting by Gabriel Crossley, Lusha Zhang and Samuel Shen; Editing by Sandra Maler & Shri Navaratnam)